Access to a large collection of business microdata

 The UK Data Service provides access to a large collection of business microdata, provided by the Office for National Statistics.
 These data are relatively identifiable, and should therefore be accessed through the SecureLab route.

-The data are collected through a wide range of surveys (and some administrative sources), and cover:
+The data are collected through a wide range of surveys and some administrative sources.
+The areas they cover include: